robertmartin8/ReasonableDeviations/_notes/FoCS.md

 All ML functions only operate on one argument.
 The type signature `real * int` specifies that this argument is a `(real, int)` tuple.

-Operators are overloaded between different types: e.g multiplication is a different operator for reals and integers but in both cases it uses `*`.
+Operators are overloaded between different types: e.g. multiplication is a different operator for reals and integers but in both cases it uses `*`.
 Some operators are different, for example `/` is not defined for integers (`div` must be used instead).
 All the operators (infix or not) are treated as functions, and therefore as values.

 ```ocaml
 ~;